ManageIQ/manageiq.org/source/documentation/faq.html.md

-If you are an infrastructure or systems administrator who is managing traditional virtualization infrastructure like VMware vSphere, Red Hat Enterprise Virtualization or oVirt and private cloud infrastructure like OpenStack, or public cloud infrastructure like Amazon Web Services, ManageIQ can help you manage all those environments, scale your organization's IT infrastructure, control costs, and enforce business processes to keep you safe and ensure that your IT organization delivers
+If you are an infrastructure or systems administrator who is managing traditional virtualization infrastructure like VMware vSphere, Red Hat Enterprise Virtualization, or oVirt; private cloud infrastructure like OpenStack; or public cloud infrastructure like Amazon Web Services, ManageIQ can help you manage all those environments, scale your organization's IT infrastructure, control costs, and enforce business processes to keep you safe and ensure that your IT organization delivers